 Quality full XL mattresses should be fire resistant.
 It also helps if they have been tested for use and for the safety of their construction materials.
 One major group that certifies mattresses is CertiPUR-US.

 Full XL mattresses start out around $200 and can reach up to $350 to $400 for top models.
 At these higher prices you can expect to find better quality and a more complicated design (such as added layers) for improving comfort, support, or both.
-The price will also vary depending on the type of mattress you are buying, with a straight innerspring offering some of the best value in a mattress that you will find.
+The price will also vary depending on the type of mattress you are getting, with a straight innerspring offering some of the best bang for your buck in a mattress that you will find.

 Q. What are some of the benefits of a memory foam mattress?